LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Method

 \subsection{Concept Injection Constraints}

-Simply using text prompts to specify desired concepts may result in missing concepts in the basic Stable Diffusion\cite{chefer2023attend}.
-Although spatial attention guidance methods like BoxDiff\cite{xie2023boxdiff}, Attend-and-Excite\cite{chefer2023attend}, and Local control\cite{zhao2023local} can mitigate the issue of missing objects in multi-concept generation, they fall short in precisely represent user-defined concepts.
-To tackle the challenge of accurately incorporating user-defined concepts, we introduce the concept injection constraint approach, which is comprised of two key components: Region-Aware LoRA Injection and Concept Enhancement Constraints.
+Simply using text prompts to specify desired concepts may result in missing concepts in the basic Stable Diffusion~\cite{chefer2023attend}.
+Although spatial attention guidance methods like BoxDiff~\cite{xie2023boxdiff}, Attend-and-Excite~\cite{chefer2023attend}, and Local control~\cite{zhao2023local} can mitigate the issue of missing objects in multi-concept generation, they fall short in precisely represent user-defined concepts.
+Additionally, Mix-of-Show~\cite{gu2023mixofshow} involves optimizing a combination of lesser LoRA weights to preserve the characteristics of the concepts within the pre-trained model.
+However, this can diminish LoRA's capability to represent conceptual features, resulting in diminished concepts, as illustrated in \cref{fig:intro}.
+To tackle these challenges, we introduce the concept injection constraints, which is comprised of two key components: region-aware LoRA injection and concept enhancement constraints.

-\textbf{Region-Aware LoRA Injection:} Drawing inspiration from Regionally Controllable Sampling\cite{gu2023mixofshow}, our method initiates with Region-Aware LoRA Injection.
-As illustrated in \cref{fig: region_lora}(a), upon receiving a layout condition,as shown in \cref{fig: region_lora}(b), we extract the queries, keys, and values.
+\textbf{Region-Aware LoRA Injection.} Our approach directly injects each LoRA through region-aware LoRA injection, thereby avoiding the issue of missing concepts caused by the fusion of LoRAs.
+As illustrated in \cref{fig: region_lora}(a), upon receiving a layout condition, as shown in \cref{fig: region_lora}(b), we extract the queries, keys, and values in the pre-defined layout $M_i$.

-where $n \in[1,2,...]$ and $P^{n}$ denote the index of foreground concept LoRAs and the local prompt in a certain area respectively.
-Specifically, when $n=0$, $P^{n}$ indicates global prompt.
-The symbol $\odot$ denotes the Hadamard product, which identifies latent areas corresponding to the layout mask $M_n$.
-The symbols $W^Q, W^K$, and $W^V$ stand for the projection matrices within the cross-attention modules of U-Net blocks which combined the concept LoRA, respectively.
-After replicating this process for each concept, we then update the hidden state through the cross-attention mechanism as follows:
+where $i \in \{0,1,...,N\}$.
+The pre-trained CLIP text encoder~\cite{radford2021learning} combined with LoRA is represented by $\tau_i$.
+As depicted in \cref{fig:method}(b), for $i \ne 0$, $i$ and $P^{i}$ correspond to the indices of foreground concept LoRAs and their associated local prompts, respectively.
+When $i=0$, these symbols refer to the background concept LoRA and the global prompt that describes the background.
+The symbol $\odot$ represents the Hadamard product.
+The $W^Q, W^K$, and $W^V$ stand for the projection matrices within the cross-attention modules of U-Net blocks which combined the concept LoRA.
+After replicating this process for each concept, we then update the region's hidden state through the cross-attention mechanism as follows:

-where the $d$ represents the dimension of queries and keys.
-This injection approach ensures a comprehensive integration of both background and foreground concepts, enhancing the model's ability to accurately reflect user-specified concepts within the generated images.
+where the $d$ represents the dimension of queries and keys, this injection approach ensures a comprehensive integration of both background and foreground concepts, enhancing the model's ability to accurately reflect user-specified concepts within the generated images.